 Unless your parents are your legal tax dependents, you won’t be able to add them to your medical insurance plan.

-You must show that your parent is a legal tax dependent based on a recent and previous tax return.
+Based on a recent and previous tax return, you must show that your parent is a legal tax dependent.
 Otherwise, your parents need their own health care plan.

 Which health insurance is best for elderly parents?